tguimas/Portfolio/Copilot/README.md

 ### Copilot Chatbot with information regarding a Gym Business, Gym Trend

-Flow structure of the processes to display gym schedule and available products to sell
+Flow structure of the process to display gym schedule and available products to sell

 ![flow-detailed](https://github.com/tguimas/Portfolio/assets/115223702/954d5e34-05f4-4957-8cd1-e27a74c3b64b)